mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: River Leadon catchment
-- Widespread heavy rainfall throughout today may lead to flooding.
-Flooding is possible on 14th November 2025 and over the weekend.
+- River levels remain high as a result of widespread heavy rain.
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
-- Widespread heavy rainfall throughout today may lead to flooding.
-Flooding is possible on 14th November 2025 and over the weekend.
+- River levels continue to rise as a result of widespread heavy rainfall.
+Flooding may continue over the weekend.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubillee Bridge to Fladbury is impacted.
-This alert has been issued based on uncertain forecast heavy rainfall that may have significant impact within the community.
-As the worst of the rain has not yet fallen we are unable to provide any real time peak information.
-As the situation evolves we will be able to provide more details.
+Predicted peaks:- Evesham 2.5m to 2.9m on 15/11 night, Bredon 2.2m to 2.7m on 16/11 PM.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

 - Flood alert: Bristol Frome catchment
 - Rising river levels today may lead to flooding.